-Strawberry Basil Brie Bites is one of the easiest most delicious appetizers you can make.
-The combination of flavors go surprisingly well together making it hard to have just one.
-Part of my K.I.S.S – Keep It Short Simple recipes.
+Strawberry Basil Brie Bites are one of the easiest and most delicious appetizers you can make.
+The combination of flavors go surprisingly well together, making it hard to have just one.

 This appetizer was presented at a friend’s graduation party.
 Strawberries were paired with cheese and drizzled with what I assumed was balsamic vinegar.
 I thought it was an odd combination but it didn’t stop me from wanting to try one.
 I had no idea what type of cheese was paired with the strawberry, but it didn’t really matter because I love cheese.

 I took one and popped it into my mouth.
 Oh my!
 Hidden in between the strawberry and cheese was a basil leaf.
 What a combination!
 I continued to pop them in my mouth enjoying each one.
 It wasn’t until I saw a pile of toothpicks on my plate that I realized how much I had eaten.
 I was sitting next to a friend of mine who must have noticed what a glutton I was with this appetizer.
 While she wasn’t looking, I picked up most of the toothpicks and put them on her plate.
 Yes, I did that.

 This isn’t a recipe, but rather a list of ingredients and how to put it together.
 You can make as much as you want.
 The trick is to have equal amounts of each ingredient and enough toothpicks.
 You can drizzle as much balsamic glaze as you want over the strawberry basil brie bites.
 I have bottles of thick aged balsamic vinegar purchased at one of those olive oil and vinegar specialty stores.
 If you happen to have one of those stores offering unique and infused oils, as well as many varieties of aged and white balsamic vinegars, go and try them all.
 You will most likely walk out with a few bottles.
 Yes, they are worth it and they make everything taste wonderful.